thomaspinckney3/cs4501/Project2.md

      }
     }

+For testing your APIs, you can use your browser to make sure GET requests behave as expected, but browsers cannot send POST requests if there is no form to submit.
+So, you have the option of rendering forms in your views which will send the desired POST requests, or you can use [Postman](https://www.getpostman.com/) (recommended) to test your APIs - this is what the graders will be using to test your APIs.
+Make sure you know the difference between sending parameters in the URL's query string (e.g. for GET requests), and sending parameters in the POST body.
+It can be easy to mix up the two while using Postman.

 Remember, this is a four-tier app we're building.
 The DB is the fourth / bottom tier.
 This layer of services you're building now is the third tier.
 It should focus on providing access to creating, looking